How to Save the soul of someone dying

-But devil has confused most of us with the presumption of salvation, convincing us if we just “say” we believe, that is enough faith to obtain Eternal Life.
-But tragically, most reject God’s perfect forgiving mercy from still desiring some sin over His love.
+But before we get to the list of things we can do to grow in faith at the hour of our death, we need to know that the devil has confused most of us with the presumption of salvation–assuming we are saved–by convincing us if we just “say” we believe, or go to church and do holy things that is enough faith to obtain Eternal Life.
+But tragically, most reject God’s perfect forgiving mercy from still desiring some of our sin over His love.